ECTS

 6. Programmed cell death: Apoptosis, autophagy, necrosis.
 Stages and modalities of apoptosis, signaling pathways involved.
 Role in maintaining homeostasis.
 Physiopathological consequences of deregulation of programmed cell death.

--To have acquired a good basic knowledge of cellular and molecular biology in a bachelor's degree or equivalent on all the themes mentioned in the description.
+-Have acquired a good basic knowledge of cellular and molecular biology in a bachelor's degree or equivalent on all the topics mentioned in the description.

-Be familiar with the classical techniques used in cell and molecular biology (western-blot, northern blot, qpCR, immunoprecipitation, pull down, fluorescence and electron microscopy, use of plasmid constructs, siRNA, CRISP Cas9, immunofluorescence, use of dominant-negative, constitiously active, truncated mutants, etc).
-Be able to propose the use of an adapted approach to answer a question in the field of cell biology.
+Be familiar with the classic techniques used in cell and molecular biology (western-blot, northern blot, qpCR, immunoprecipitation, pull-down, fluorescence and electron microscopy, use of plasmid constructs, siRNA, CRISP Cas9, immunofluorescence, use of dominant-negative, constitiously active, truncated mutants, etc.).
+Be able to propose the use of a suitable approach to answer a question in the field of cell biology.

 -Have acquired a good basic knowledge in cellular and molecular biology in bachelor's degree or equivalent on all the themes mentioned in the description.